lancecasselman/photo-shoot-scheduler/replit.md

 # Photography Management System

 ## Overview
-A subscription-based photography business management platform designed for professional photographers.
-It offers comprehensive workflow tools including session scheduling, client management, invoicing, contract signing, and a CapCut-style website builder.
-The platform aims to boost photographer productivity and client satisfaction, operating on a subscription model with tiered storage options.
+A streamlined photography business management platform for professional photographers, offering workflow management tools such as session scheduling, client management, invoicing, and contract signing.
+The platform operates on a subscription model with a Professional plan including 100GB storage and additional 1TB storage add-ons.
+The vision is to enhance photographer productivity and client satisfaction.

 ## User Preferences
 Preferred communication style: Simple, everyday language.